calvinyst/calvinyst.github.io/README.md

 ## About calvinyst
-### An IT and Technology change leader in Logistics/Data, a Data Science Masters candidate.
+### An IT and Technology change leader in Logistics/Data Analytics, a Data Science Masters candidate.